-As you may know, industries such as waste disposal and fire/water restoration are seasonal and often unpredictable, which lead to a very competitive marketplace when jobs arise.
+As you may know, industries such as waste management and fire/water restoration are seasonal and often unpredictable, which lead to a very competitive marketplace when jobs arise.
 Typically, investing money in traditional marketing campaigns does not make sense for companies in these types of industries.
 In response to this predicament, City Disposal thought, “what about a customizable can?”
-No matter what you call them—design dumpsters, branded bins, creative containers—their Logo Containers are a standard 20- or 30-yard waste container that is branded with a customer’s company name, colors, logo, contact information, etc. Essentially, Logo Containers are large billboards that are visible while positioned on the jobsite AND when traveling down the road to or from a jobsite.
-It is a competitive advantage for companies to use Logo Containers, as they are able to grow their presence in the communities they serve at a very low cost.
+No matter what you call them—design dumpsters, branded bins, creative containers—their Logo Containers are a standard 20- or 30-yard waste container that is branded with a customer’s company name, colors, logo, contact information, etc.

-Jon Goodman, president of Security-Luebke, like many companies, already invest a significant amount of capital in advertising via TV, radio, church bulletins, youth sports sponsorships, etc., so it was relatively easy to justify the low investment in some Logo Containers.
-10 years and six Logo Containers later, Goodman says they’ve “seen tremendous results.
+Security-Luebke, like many companies, already invests a significant amount of capital in advertising via TV, radio, church bulletins, youth sports sponsorships, etc., so it was relatively easy to justify the low investment in some Logo Containers.
+12 years and twelve Logo Containers later, owner Shannon Alberts says they’ve “seen tremendous results.
 By using the Logo Containers, we’re making more of an impact in the communities we serve, reinforcing our brand in the neighborhoods where the actual work is being done.”

 Jo Budke, the Office Manager for R Van Rite Construction & Restoration, has also been using City Disposal’s Logo Containers for over five years.
 While the majority of R Van Rite’s work comes straight from insurance adjusters, many of their newer clients mention their Logo Containers.
 One of Jo’s favorite parts of working with City Disposal is their excellent customer service.
 “To me, customer service is key,” she said.
 “We’ve established a relationship with the folks at City Disposal that we haven’t found anywhere else.
 They know me by voice, they’re always so friendly and helpful, and I really appreciate the personalized attention they give us.”